European stocks hit by ripple effects from Apple

 However, he said that in the broader context of receding Greek fears, stock moves remained within the bounds of expected volatility.

-Another badly hit sector was mining and natural resources, with the sector down 3.3 percent and Anglo American hitting its lowest level since 2002, as weak metals prices, worries over Chinese demand and discouraging company updates soured sentiment.
+Another badly hit sector was mining and natural resources, with the sector down almost 3 percent and Anglo American hitting its lowest level since 2002, as weak metals prices, worries over China demand and discouraging company updates soured sentiment.

 Credit Suisse shares were among the worst performers on the Swiss stock market after the Financial Times reported the bank's new chief was sounding out investors for support on a potential deal to bolster asset management.

-UK telecoms company TalkTalk slumped 8.9 percent after warning that competition was increasing in the broadband market.
+UK network operator TalkTalk slumped 8 percent after warning that competition was ramping up in the broadband market.

 Danish lender Danske Bank rose 3.3 percent after a significant earnings beat.